-It is the thesis of this paper that the natural theology of Aquinas resulted from his attempt to state traditionally accepted theological truth of Augustine into the newly received philosophical terms of Aristotle.
+It is the thesis of this proper that the netweal theology of Aquinas resulted from his attempt to state traditionally accepted theological truth of Augustine into the newly received philosophical terms of Aristotle.
 Whether he succeeded or not without doing violence to either Augustine or Aristotle may be debatable, but that this is what he attempted is most evident.

-However "...it must be emphasized that though St. Thomas adopted the pagan thinker.
-In theology he naturally treads in the footsteps of Augustine....
+However "...it must be emphasized that though St. Thomas adopted Aristotelianism as an instrument for the expression of his system, he was no blind worshipper of the philosopher, who discarded Augustine in favor of the pagan thinker.
+In theology he naturally treads in the footsteps of Augustine....1